afeins19/obsdian/UHS/performance_reviews/Year 1.md

 ### Manual Data Entry Reporting Platform
 (tentative name RADAR) - Revenue-cycle Analytics Data-entry And Reporting platform
 - custom made website for creating manual report entry sachems and managing user permissions to edit reports.

+# Goals
+- I want to learn deeper about our business so i can better forsee and tailor the reports for our end users to make them more productive